 In a nutshell, an internal combustion engine works by using pistons to compress a mixture of air and vaporized fuel within a cylinder.
-The compressed mixture is then ignited to create a combustion event—a little controlled explosion that powers the engine.
+The compressed mixture is then ignited to create a combustion event?a little controlled explosion that powers the engine.

 When your engine is cold, the gasoline is less likely to evaporate and create the correct ratio of air and vaporized fuel for combustion.
 Engines with electronic fuel injection have sensors that compensate for the cold by pumping more gasoline into the mixture.
 The engine continues to run rich in this way until it heats up to about 40 degrees Fahrenheit.

 Turning on the heat in your car doesn’t warm up your engine, it warms the inside of your car, so if you really want to warm up your engine you need to drive.
 And while nobody likes driving a cold car, the life of your engine will thank you for enduring a cold steering wheel for five minutes.
 Once you start driving the warm air will begin to circulate.

 So, where did this idea about warming up your car come from?
 A carburetor-run car pre-1980s.
 So of course, older cars.